MicroStrategy/rest-api-docs/docs/common-workflows/filter-data/filter-report-and-cube-instances/filter-report-and-cube-instances-using-requested-objects/filter-report-and-cube-instances-using-requested-objects.md

 ---
-title: Filter Report and Cube Instances Using requestedObjects
+title: Filter report and cube instances using requestedObjects
 description: How to filter report and cube instances using requestedObjects.
 ---